Design and First Tests of the Trapped Electrons Experiment T-REX: Introduction

 This article focuses on the development of a novel and unique non-neutral plasma physics experiment with the aim of understanding a specific issue found in some gyrotron MIGs.
 For specific conditions, nominal gyrotron operation could not be achieved and/or unexpected shutdown of the gyrotron happened~\cite{pago2}.
 The cause has been tracked down to secondary electrons trapped (those that do not belong to the main electron beam) in the MIG region due to the presence of potential wells.
-Those can form when magnetic field lines cross twice equipotential lines.
-Their size and depth depend on the combination of the applied magnetic field and the geometry of the electrodes to which a potential is applied.
-Potential wells can trap electrons and can cause relatively large currents to arise, leading to internal gyrotron damages and preventing the power supply from sustaining the nominal voltage bias.
+Those can form when magnetic field lines with a specific curvature cross twice equipotential lines.
+The potential well size and depth depend on the combination of the applied magnetic field and the geometry of the electrodes to which a potential is applied.
+Potential wells can trap electrons and, via electron leakage from the trap, can cause relatively large currents to arise, leading to possible internal gyrotron damages and preventing the power supply from sustaining the nominal, externally applied, voltage bias.
 This is, specifically, the body power supply (BPS) that determines the electron beam properties and is typically designed for \SI{40}{\kilo\volt} and \SI{150}{\milli\ampere}~\cite{gyroBPS}.
-The current workaround is of designing the electrodes based on the vacuum magnetic and electric equipotential field lines to not produce any potential well.
-Gyrotrons are closed vacuum tubes and it is difficult to implement diagnostics to study and characterize these instabilities, therefore, this calls for a dedicated basic plasma experiment to recreate such electron clouds in a controlled environment.
-In fact, a deeper understanding of those issues can lead to the discovery of new solutions that might simplify future gyrotron construction and manufacturing.
+The current workaround is of designing the electrodes based on the vacuum magnetic and electric equipotential field lines to minimize the presence of potential wells.
+Gyrotrons are sealed vacuum tubes and it is difficult to implement diagnostics to study and characterize the dynamics of the trapped electron clouds, therefore, this calls for a dedicated basic plasma experiment to recreate such clouds in a flexible environment and with dedicated diagnostics.
+In fact, a deeper understanding of the clouds dynamics can lead to the establishment of new solutions that might simplify future gyrotron construction and manufacturing.